Table Of Contents

 Following Designers on Social Media and Portfolio Platforms

 Social media and portfolio platforms are powerful gateways to the world of digital designers.
-Sites like Instagram, LinkedIn, Dribbble, and Behance let you follow designers, view their latest projects, and observe their creative process in real time.
+Sites like Instagram, LinkedIn, Contra, and Behance let you follow designers, view their latest projects, and observe their creative process in real time.

-By engaging with their posts, commenting, and sharing feedback, you can initiate meaningful conversations and build your professional network.
 Many digital designers also share valuable insights into foundational principles, such as visual hierarchy in digital design, which can help you improve your own work.

 For the best results, set aside time each week to interact with these platforms, ask questions, and participate in live Q&A sessions.